Loganuwu/ReadMeGenerator/README.md

   ## Installation
   clone github
   ## Usage
-  type node.js in IDE terminal
+  type index.js in ide terminal

   ## License
-  This project is covered under the Apache License 2.0
+  This project is covered under the BSD 2-Clause "Simplified" License
   ## Contributing
-  to contribute, fork the repository and send in your code for review
+  to contribute, fork the repo
   ## Tests
-  run index.js in the terminal and fill in your own answers
+  run index.js and fill in your own answers
   ## Questions
   - What Language was this written in? - JavaScript
   - where is the live demo? - YouTube link in the description